AdobeDocs/experience-manager-65.it-IT/help/mobile/aem-mobile-manage-ondemand-services.md

 ---
-title: Anteprima con Preflight
+title: Anteprima con verifica preliminare
 seo-title: Previewing with Preflight
-description: Questa pagina spiega l’anteprima con l’app Preflight.
+description: Questa pagina spiega come visualizzare l’anteprima con l’app Verifica preliminare.
 seo-description: With the Mobile On Demand Preflight app, you can view all projects to which you have access.
 Follow this page to learn more about this.
 uuid: bea83055-8172-4634-88ec-5d3f163ad8e0
 contentOwner: User